Law enforcement agency: Federal

-A federated approach to the organization of a country does not necessarily indicate the nature of the organization of law enforcement agencies within the country.
-Some countries, such as Austria and Belgium, have a relatively unified approach to law enforcement, but still have operationally separate units for federal law enforcement and divisional policing.
+A federated approach to a country's organization does not necessarily indicate how law enforcement agencies are organized within the country.
+Some countries, such as Austria and Belgium, have a relatively unified approach to law enforcement but still have operationally separate units for federal law enforcement and divisional policing.
 The United States has a highly fractured approach to law enforcement agencies generally, and this is reflected in American federal law enforcement agencies.

 Relationship between federal and federated divisions

 American federal law enforcement agents working together.
 Each federal LEA in the U.S. has a different focus and jurisdiction; for example, the Bureau of Alcohol, Tobacco, Firearms and Explosives (agent in center) investigates crimes involving alcohol, tobacco, and weaponry.

 In a federation, there will typically be separate LEAs with jurisdictions for each division within the federation.
-A federal LEA will have primary responsibility for laws which affect the federation as a whole, and which have been enacted by the governing body of the federation.
+A federal LEA will have primary responsibility for laws that affect the federation as a whole and that have been enacted by the governing body of the federation.

-Members of a federal LEA may be given jurisdiction within a division of a federation for laws enacted by the governing bodies of the divisions either by the relevant division within the federation or by the federation's governing body.
-By way of example, the Australian Federal Police is a federal agency and has the legal power to enforce the laws enacted by any Australian state, but will generally only enforce state law if there is a federal aspect to investigate.

 Typically, federal LEAs have relatively narrow police responsibilities; the individual divisions within the federation usually establish their own police agencies to enforce laws within the division.
 However, in some countries federal agencies have jurisdiction in divisions of the federation.
 This typically happens when the division does not have its own independent status and is dependent on the federation.
-The Royal Canadian Mounted Police (RCMP) is one such federal agency that also acts as the sole police agency for Canada's three territories, the Northwest Territories, Nunavut, and Yukon.
-This is a direct jurisdictional responsibility and is different from the situation when a governing body makes arrangements with another governing body's LEA to provide law enforcement for its subjects.
+The Royal Canadian Mounted Police (RCMP) is one such federal agency that also acts as the sole police agency for Canada's three territories: the Northwest Territories, Nunavut, and Yukon.

+Federal LEA members may also be given jurisdiction within a federation's division for laws enacted by the division's governing bodies either by the relevant division or by the federation's governing body.
+For example, the Australian Federal Police is a federal agency and has the legal power to enforce the laws enacted by any Australian state, but it will generally only enforce state law if there is a federal aspect to investigate.

 FBI Police cars outside a Federal Bureau of Investigation facility.
 The FBI Police is responsible for protecting, and has jurisdiction over, facilities owned and operated by the FBI.